188.8.131.52 Ten per cent recovery fee on debts from false or non-declaration of income from personal exertion

 Amount of the 10% recovery fee

-The fee applies only to that part of the debt that arose because the person refused for failed to provide information, or provided false or misleading information about their income from personal exertion.
+The fee applies only to that part of the debt that arose because the person refused for failed to provide information, or provided false or misleading information about their income from personal exertion, including deliberately deferring employment income in order to gain a social security advantage.
 The fee must be rounded down to the nearest 5 cents.

 In cases of multiple income streams and/or partner income, the following process should be applied: